COP29: Governments, industry must up action on methane – DW – 11/15/2024

 The report also stated that around 25 to 30 oil and gas producers had committed to ending "routine" flaring by 2030.
 The practice involves releasing the small amount of gas that comes out of the ground during oil extraction — because it is too expensive to process and transport.

 But Carbon Tracker said this only makes up a small part of companies' total flaring, which also happens to reduce dangerous increases in pressure.
-Few companies have said they will eliminate all non-emergency flaring, according to the report.
+According to the report, few companies have said they will eliminate all non-emergency flaring.

 "Oil and gas companies are paying lip service to climate action while emissions from their products are fueling increasingly severe storms, droughts, floods and heat waves around the world," said Olivia Bisel, lead author and associate oil and gas analyst at Carbon Tracker, in a statement.